The-Entropy-Space-AI/klein-embedding-v1/README.md

 # Klein Embedding v1

-A **scratch-trained multilingual sentence embedding model** focused on **semantic similarity and retrieval**.
+A **scratch-trained multilingual sentence embedding model (supports english, tamil, malayalam and hindi)** focused on **semantic similarity and retrieval**.
 This model is built with a focus on transparency, efficiency, and reproducibility.

 ## Model Overview